METEO 3 Lesson 6 Images

 Text description of the animation showing each perspective image (0:11)

-The image is a top-down view of the globe centered on the Arctic region and then flipping to the Antarctic region.
+The video is a top-down view of the globe centered on the Arctic region and then flipping to the Antarctic region.
+The first half of the video shows a top-down view of the northern hemisphere where the earth appears to be rotating counter-clockwise.
+The view switches halfway through the video to show the southern hemisphere which appears to be rotating clockwise.
 It prominently displays the northern part of the Earth, showing the Arctic ice cap in white at the center.
 Surrounding it are parts of the northern continents, including North America, Europe, and Asia, depicted in various shades of green and brown, indicating land masses.
 The oceans are represented in dark blue.
 Overlaid on the image is a blue grid, forming a concentric pattern around the pole, possibly indicating lines of longitude and latitude.

 Against the Wind